-The reviewal of the policy is part of the submissions of the Budget related policies that are done when tabling the Budget or the Adjustment Budget.
+The approval of the policy is part of the submissions of the Budget related policies that are done when tabling the Budget or the Adjustment Budget.

-The policy will come into effect from 1 July 2014 after approval by Council with resolution number .....
+The policy will come into effect from 1 July 2020 after approval by Council and shall be reviewed annually and as and when the need arises.